The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 And here’s a bit more thorough explanation of the difference between the two.

 One of the first steps in any construction project is schematic design.
 Schematic design allows an architect or engineer to plan out their idea on paper before breaking mountains to build it.
 They can make sure that what they are building will fit where they want it, look how they imagine it, and interact with other parts of the building as intended.
-An example would be a subway station; without careful planning there could be poor ventilation for passengers waiting for trains, or no access to emergency exits- something which would have been easily avoided during schematic design.
+An example would be a subway station.
+Without careful planning, there could be poor ventilation for passengers waiting for trains or no access to emergency exits.
+These are easy to avoid during schematic design.

 The process of manual schematic design has gone relatively unchanged for decades now.
 It is a pretty long and arduous process.
 One that takes up a lot of time and money- something which even the biggest companies cannot afford to part with.